 On average, water heaters use almost 20% of household energy, but when the heater malfunctions, it may have to work twice as hard to give you the same amount of hot water.
 This can lead to an increase in your energy costs, and might seriously impact your household expenses.
 It is also very important to get your anode rode checked frequently in order to avoid further damage from happening and to also avoid costly repairs that can be avoided with the proper care, maintenance, and repair.

 Save yourself from cold showers and expensive repairs.
-Do yourself and your family a favor – get your water heater checked and contact Sierra Air Conditioning & Heating today!
+Do yourself and your family a favor – get your water heater checked and contact Sierra Air Conditioning & Plumbing today!